melvinsh/multiwhois/README.md

 `multiwhois` uses YAML files to configure the regex patterns for parsing WHOIS responses.
 The YAML files are located in the `tlds` directory and are named after the TLD they represent (e.g. `com.yml` for the `.com` TLD).

-The YAML file must contain the following fields:
+The YAML file can contain the following fields, depending on which information is returned by the WHOIS servers for each TLD:

 - `availability` (string): a regex pattern for determining the availability of the domain
 - `expiration` (string): a regex pattern for extracting the expiration date from the WHOIS response
+- `expiration_format` (string): the format used to parsed the expiration time

 Here is an example YAML file for the `.com` TLD: